 Why hasn't the automated blood cell counter totally replaced the blood film?

 Automated blood cell counters are used for routine testing of FBCs.
 These machines provide information based on the shape, size, and electrical or photometric properties RBCs, WBCs and platelets.
 A variety of physiological and external stimuli can lead to some variation in the numbers of cells the body produces and the proportions of the different cell.
 Automated instruments can often identify the presence of abnormal cells but lack the sophistication to subclassify them definitively.
 Cell fragments and platelet clumps, particularly if they are large in size, can be mistakenly counted as WBCs, thus falsely elevating a white cell count.
-Medical scientists and haematologists have been trained to identify and classify these abnormalities by examining a blood film.
+Healthcare scientists and haematologists have been trained to identify and classify these abnormalities by examining a blood film.

 - Anisocytosis: this is abnormal variation in size of RBCs